 The idea behind this optional secondary trait is that, upon suffering damage when one has no Health, a character will lose negative Health points instead of rolling Kill checks.
 This can help to avoid instances where a character with a particularly high Fortitude trait can withstand a staggering amount of punishment while unconscious - when they really shouldn't be able to.

 If a character runs out of negative Health points, they will immediately drop to rank value 0 Fortitude, and will cease to function.
 They can be revived with skills such as first aid or medicine, or perhaps ascendant abilities that specialize in such feats, but otherwise the character is dead.
-Unless, of course, a strange occurrence acts to revive him or her (as often happens in the realm of comic books).
+Unless, of course, a strange occurrence acts to revive him or her later (as often happens in the realm of comic books).

 Negative Health recovers at the same rate as a character's regular Health.
 Its value is determined by adding the successive rank values of a character's Fortitude trait together.
 This means that the rank values up to (and including) the character's Fortitude trait are all added together to determine one's negative Health.
 As an example, consider Bob's new hero, with a Fortitude value of 10.

 With such a Fortitude value, his character's negative Health would add up to 22 (the sum of all the successive rank values for rank value 10 is 2, 4, 6, and 10, to equal 22).
 This successive addition process is summed up for convenience on table 32.